FARA: Future-aware Ranking Algorithm for Fairness Optimization

 Although inspired by the vertical method in \cite{yang2022effective}, the proposed vertical allocation is different from it. \citet{yang2022effective} focus on a certain share of exposure to be guaranteed and have a complicated 3-step procedure, i.e., allocation, appending, and resorting, which cannot be used to allocate $\Delta E^*$ for our problem.
-However, the proposed vertical allocation uses up all $\Delta E^*$, and the allocation procedure is less complicated and more straightforward than those introduced by \citet{yang2022effective}.
+The proposed allocation algorithm in this paper uses up all $\Delta E^*$, and the allocation procedure is less complicated and more straightforward than those introduced by \citet{yang2022effective}.